Walking Ferns

 Bare-rootShips

-Walking Ferns, a member of the Aspleniaceae botanical family is an ideal contributor to dark green garden foliage.
-Native to North America, this fern will only reach one to two feet tall.
-It's commonly used as a border plant because its unique leaves slightly attract the eye while not being too demanding of your attention.
+Walking Ferns, a member of the Aspleniaceae family, are an ideal addition to dark green garden foliage.
+Native to North America, this fern reaches one to two feet in height.
+It is commonly used as a border plant because its unique leaves attract the eye subtly without requiring much attention.

 Benefits